Jaloliddin Masharipov: International career

 Jaloliddin Masharipov handshake with Zafar Babajanow before the match Turkmenistan vs. Uzbekistan at the 2019 AFC Asian Cup.

 Masharipov played for Uzbekistan U-20 since 2013.
 He was also called up in 2015 for the King's Cup in Thailand, but he received a red card in the first half after launching a flying, studs-up kick into the chest of South Korea's Kang Sang-woo.
 Later he was also called up for senior team and Masharipov made his first appearance in national team on 6 October 2016, replacing Sardor Rashidov as substitute in the 61st minute, in a 0–1 loss 2018 World Cup qualifier game against Iran.

+On 2 June 2026, he was included in the 26-man squad selected by head coach Fabio Cannavaro for the 2026 FIFA World Cup, marking the country's first-ever appearance in the tournament.
+Due to an intervertebral hernia, Masharipov was deemed unable to participate in the World Cup and replaced in the Uzbek squad by Ruslanbek Jiyanov a day before the team's opening fixture against Colombia on 17 June.